Contents

 Research layer · Kimi or Claude (no order routing)

 New-token review, quarterly retrospective, macro signal reading — this layer never touches the Binance order API.
-We feed candles, on-chain data, and official announcements into Kimi (long-context advantage) and ask for a written brief.
-For high-stakes decisions we cross-check with Claude.
+Feed candles, on-chain data, and official announcements into Kimi (long-context advantage) and ask for a written brief; cross-check high-stakes decisions with Claude.
 The output of this layer is always text, never an order.

 Execution layer · Claude (orders enabled)